jayadevnpatil/Git/README.md

 ```bash
 git merge <source_branch>
 ```
-`<source_branch>`: Specifies the branch from which you want to merge changes into the current branch.
+`<source_branch>`: Specifies the branch from which the changes are to be merged into the current branch.

 Note:
 - Before using git merge, ensure that you are on the branch where you want to merge the changes (the destination branch).